-Deljana Iossifova is a Senior Lecturer in Urban Studies at the School of Environment, Education and Development and Director of the Confucius Institute at The University of Manchester.
-She is the incoming Chair of the Urban Studies Foundation.
+Deljana Iossifova is Professor of Architecture and Urban Studies at The University of Manchester.
+She is Editor-in-Chief of The Journal of Architecture and the Chair of the Urban Studies Foundation and AzuKo Foundation.
 She is PI and International Lead on SASSI and TOSSIB.
-Iossifova trained as an architect at the Swiss Federal Institute of Technology (ETH Zurich) and has a PhD in Public Policy Design from Tokyo Institute of Technology
+Iossifova is the author of Translocal Ageing in the Global East (2020) and lead editor of Urban Infrastructuring (2022) and Defining the Urban (2018).
+She trained as an architect at the Swiss Federal Institute of Technology (ETH Zurich) and has a PhD in Social Engineering from Tokyo Institute of Technology.

 Dr Murilo S. Baptista is a reader at the University of Aberdeen, having joined this University in 2009.
 Before joining UoA, he has worked in several other centers in Brazil, USA, Germany, Italy, and Portugal.
 One of his main themes of research is related to unraveling the complex relationship among information, collective behavior and structure in networked complex systems for its posterior modelling.
 He has also interest on characterizing and modelling data using techniques from data sciences, nonlinear time-series analysis and machine learning.